 How can schools increase their attendance rate?

-According to the National Center for Student Engagement, schools are most effective in achieving high attendance rates when parents, school leaders and community members work together to focus on reducing absences and truancy, and keeping kids in schools.
-The center’s Web site provides 10 tips for schools and communities to improve their attendance rates.
+According to the National Center for Student Engagement, schools are most effective in achieving high attendance rates when parents, school leaders, and community members work together to focus on reducing absences and truancy, and keeping kids in schools.
+The center provides 10 tips for schools and communities to improve their attendance rates.
 Among them:

 - Forge a relationship with local businesses so that they cooperate in encouraging students to go to school and not congregate at businesses during school hours.

-- Call parents – not an answering machine – when their children are not in school to let them know the school is concerned.
+- Ask teachers to phone parents when their children are not in school to let them know the school is concerned.

 - Talk to students about why they were gone and let them know they were missed.